 Estimation

 Estimation of the multinomial random effects model necessitates integrating over the random effects to estimate the marginal likelihood.
-We did not find readily available software to fit Equation (7) we therefore wrote an estimation routine in AD Model Builder (ADMB) (Kristensen et al., 2015).
-The ADMB-RE module (Skaug and Fournier, 2006) was used to estimate the multinomial mixed effects model with the variance-covariance matrix specified via a Cholesky-decomposition.
-ADMB and ADMB-RE also allows for estimates of uncertainty on the linear predictor scale via the delta-method approximation.
+We did not find readily available software to fit Equation (7) we therefore wrote an estimation routine in Template Model Builder (TMB) (Kristensen et al., 2015) TMB implements Laplace approximations to the marginal likelihood and allows for estimates of uncertainty on the linear predictor scale.
 All pre- and post-processing code was run in R 3.2.0 (R_Core_Team, 2015).
-ADMB code for running the multinomial mixed effects model is stored at: https://github.com/mintoc/epif/tree/master/multinomial.
+Code for running the multinomial mixed effects model is stored at: https://github.com/mintoc/epif/tree/master/multinomial.

 Results